jekagames/traces/nfcreader/README.md

 Enric Llagostera and Dietrich Squinkifer for their help with all of my programming questions and for helping me debug.

 #INSTALLATION INSTRUCTIONS & PITFALLS
-When installing Node, remember to install windows build tools (npm install --global --production windows-build-tools) as administrator as well as necessary packages.
+When installing Node if playing on Windows, remember to install windows build tools (npm install --global --production windows-build-tools) as administrator as well as necessary packages.

 In order to make this work with an Arduino M4 Metro, do the following:
 Edit boards.h to include this board definition: